infosecn1nja/AD-Attack-Defense/README.md

 * [Reset the krbtgt account password/keys](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51) - This script will enable you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation
 * [Reset The KrbTgt Account Password/Keys For RWDCs/RODCs](https://gallery.technet.microsoft.com/Reset-The-KrbTgt-Account-5f45a414)
 * [Deploy-Deception](https://github.com/samratashok/Deploy-Deception) -  A PowerShell module to deploy active directory decoy objects
+* [SpoolerScanner](https://github.com/vletoux/SpoolerScanner) - Check if MS-RPRN is remotely available with powershell/c#
 * [dcept](https://github.com/secureworks/dcept) - A tool for deploying and detecting use of Active Directory honeytokens
 * [LogonTracer](https://github.com/JPCERTCC/LogonTracer) - Investigate malicious Windows logon by visualizing and analyzing Windows event log
 * [DCSYNCMonitor](https://github.com/shellster/DCSYNCMonitor) - Monitors for DCSYNC and DCSHADOW attacks and create custom Windows Events for these events